AntoineBecquet/cnje-slate/source/includes/_errors.md

   - Codes in the 2xx range indicate success.
   - Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a charge failed, etc.)
   - And codes in the 5xx range indicate an error with Stripe's servers (these are rare).
   - Not all errors map cleanly onto HTTP response codes, however.
-When a request is valid but does not complete successfully (e.g., a card is declined), we return a 402 error code.
+When a request is valid but does not complete successfully, the api returns a 402 error code.

 HTTP status code summary